Menu Close

 The ultimate lesson, though, is perfection should not be the goal.
 Rather, improvement is a near guarantee of proper practice.
 This is a message that functions beyond drawing, applying to anything from athletics to music to cooking to reading, which I make sure to address directly.

-Demos for this group vary depending on the age of the audience.
-For younger kids (K-2), it’s mostly showing how shapes act as the basis for drawings.
-For older kids, a demo might involve my re-drawing something from my childhood, to show in real time what years of practice can do.
+A demo for this might involve my re-drawing something from my childhood, to show in real time what years of practice can do.

 Presentation elements can be adjusted for length or not included at all, depending on time limits, age range, your interests, or what best might apply and/or appeal to your students or patrons.
 I’m happy to discuss other possibilities with you.